 You are expected to pay for any and all costs related to promoting your business, such as social media promotion, equipment (like a ring light or webcam), product samples etc.

-With affiliate marketing, if you don’t sell any products, nothing happens.
+Another difference between affiliate marketing and network marketing is that with affiliate marketing, if you don’t sell any products, nothing happens.

 You aren’t ‘demoted’ to a lower rank (because there are no ranks), you don’t lose your previously-earned commission, and you aren’t booted from the company.

 All that happens if you make zero sales in a month is that you don’t make any money that month.